There are many reasons why we want to run.

 Originally I planned to drink no alcohol for 365 days.
 I adjusted that plan a bit and just go with the flow after a race or when on a holiday.
 I really like it though to drink not at all during weeks of training.

 I enjoy fruit, vegetables, legumes, fish and eggs.
-I don’t care much for meat and poultry and eat it max once per week.
+I don’t care much for meat and poultry and eat it less than once a week.